Brotherhood (2010 film): Reception

 The review aggregator website Rotten Tomatoes reported a 54% approval rating with an average rating of 5.1/10 based on 26 reviews.
 Nigel Floyd of Time Out London rated it two out of five stars and criticized its lack of credibility, though he calls it "beautifully shot".
 Tim Robey of The Telegraph also criticizes the film's credibility.
 Peter Bradshaw of The Guardian rated it three out of five stars and stated that it is "entertaining in a nasty way."
 Variety's Joe Leydon favorably compared it to classic film noir and praised the film's uniqueness.
 Robert Abele of the Los Angeles Times criticized the lack of likable characters and entertainment value, though he says there are some tense scenes.
 Writing for The New York Times, Neil Genzlinger calls it a "fast moving thriller" and praises the pacing.
 Peter Martin of Twitch Film also praises the pacing, though he stated that "botched heist" films have become predictable.

 Awards and nominations

-Brotherhood won Audience Awards at the 2010 SXSW Film Festival, 2010 Dallas International Film Festival, and 2010 Sidewalk Moving Picture Festival.
-Brotherhood also won the Grand Jury Prize at the 2010 New Hampshire Film Festival.
-At the 2010 Gotham Awards Brotherhood was nominated for the first Festival Genius Audience Award.
+The film won the Audience Awards at the 2010 SXSW Film Festival, 2010 Dallas International Film Festival, and 2010 Sidewalk Moving Picture Festival.
+It also won the Grand Jury Prize at the 2010 New Hampshire Film Festival.
+At the 2010 Gotham Awards, the film was nominated for the first Festival Genius Audience Award.
 The New York Times awarded it with a NYT Critics' Pick.